docker/docs/get-started/11_what_next.md

 solve problems around monitoring, logging, security, image registries, messaging, and more!

 So, if you're new to the container landscape and cloud-native application development, welcome!
-Please connect to the community, ask questions, and keep learning!
+Please connect with the community, ask questions, and keep learning!
 We're excited to have you!